ummarikar/agent-extension/README.md

 ### Modifying the Agent

 1. **Change Agent Behavior**:

-   - Edit `LINKEDIN_AGENT_SYSTEM_PROMPT` in `agents/linkedin-scraper.ts`
+   - Edit `WEB_SCRAPER_SYSTEM_PROMPT` in `agents/web-scraper.ts`
-   - Modify instructions, examples, and output format
+   - Modify general instructions for broader capabilities
+   - Update LinkedIn-specific workflow if needed
    - Add new rules or constraints

 2. **Add New Tools**:

-   - Define tool object in `agents/linkedin-scraper.ts` with:
+   - Define tool object in `agents/web-scraper.ts` with:
      - `name`: Tool identifier
      - `description`: What the tool does
      - `inputSchema`: JSON schema for parameters
      - `run`: Async function that executes the tool
    - Implement tool logic in `utils/tools.ts`
-   - Add to `linkedInTools` array
+   - Add to `linkedInTools` array (for LinkedIn tools) or create new tools array (for other tools)
+   - Export and import the tools array in `entrypoints/background.ts`

 3. **Modify Existing Tools**:

-   - Change `inputSchema` in `agents/linkedin-scraper.ts` to update parameters
+   - Change `inputSchema` in `agents/web-scraper.ts` to update parameters
    - Update implementation in `utils/tools.ts`
    - Adjust content script handlers in `entrypoints/content.ts` if needed

 4. **Change Model Configuration**:

    - Edit `handleAgentQuery()` in `entrypoints/background.ts`
    - Modify `max_output_tokens`, iteration limits, or model parameters
    - Update environment variables for different Azure deployments